+TGbf Editor: Please create a new subclause 11.55.1.4.1 Genaral in D1.2

-TGbf Editor: Please create a new subclause 11.55.1.4.1 in D1.2 and insert the following paragraph under this subclause
+TGbf Editor: Please create a new subclause 11.55.1.4.2 in D1.2 and insert the following paragraph under this subclause

+11.55.1.4.2 Sensing Measurement Session for Unassociated STA

+If an unassociated non-AP STA intends to establish a sensing measurement session for a non-TB sensing measurement exchange, it shall transmit a Sensing Measurement Request frame to the AP and include a non-TB Specific subelement to set the parameters of the sensing measurement session.

 TGbf Editor: Please move the paragraph in P133L63 to P134L7 in D1.2 under the newly created subclause after the paragraph above.

 TGbf Editor: Please move the paragraph in P134L9 to P134L19 in D1.2 under the newly created subclause after the paragraph above.